kafidas/just-text/README.md

 <br>

-This repository provides raw data of Greek Laws in plain text format, as they are publiced officially in pdf format.
-No codification.
+This repository provides raw data of Greek Laws in plain text format, as they are published officially in pdf format.
+No codification whatsoever.

 <br>